Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect-single-multi-cluster.md

 ### Pre Requisites

 - Setup / have an available OpenID Connect provider, such as https://www.keycloak.org/
 - Have a realm, client and users set up.
-For this example, we assume a realm in a Keycloak instance called `petstore`
+For this example, we assume a realm in a Keycloak instance called `toystore`
 - Copy the OAS from [sample OAS rate-limiting and OIDC spec](../../examples/oas-oidc.yaml) to a local location

 ### Setup OpenID AuthPolicy